sfeeser/clearml-aws/lab-0-setting-up-an-aws-account.md

 Follow these steps:

-1. **Create a new AWS account** by following the detailedf steps below.
+1. **Create a new AWS account** by following the detailed steps below.
 Now you will have a new account that will serve as your **management account**.
 2. Return back to here after you do all the steps spelled out in the "How to Set Up an AWS Organization and Sandbox Account for IaC"
 3. From the new management account, open **AWS Organizations** and choose **Create an organization → Enable all features.**
 4. Once created, go to **Accounts → Add an account → Invite an existing AWS account.**